2011 Slave Lake wildfire: Response

-A benefit concert held in Edmonton and televised by the Canadian Broadcasting Corporation in mid June raised $150,000 for the Red Cross.
+A benefit concert held in Edmonton and televised by CBC Television in mid June raised $150,000 for the Red Cross.
 Performers included Tom Jackson, George Canyon, and Johnny Reid.
 A second benefit held over the Canada Day long weekend in Slave Lake itself hoped to raise an additional $100,000.
-The three-day event, which averaged 3,000–5,000 fans per day, was headlined by Ashley MacIsaac, Dwight Yoakam, and The Stampeders and offered the community's residents an opportunity to relax in the midst of rebuilding efforts.
+The three-day event, which averaged 3,000–5,000 fans per day, was headlined by Ashley MacIsaac, Dwight Yoakam, and the Stampeders and offered the community's residents an opportunity to relax in the midst of rebuilding efforts.
 On July 6, the Duke and Duchess of Cambridge (Prince William and Catherine), visited the town to offer encouragement to residents and rebuilding efforts.

 Slave Lake residents expressed gratitude towards those who offered support to the community, even as it continued to struggle through the aftermath and rebuilding efforts weeks later.

-On August 3, the Government of Alberta announced an additional $189 million in funding for rebuilding and disaster response in the Slave Lake area.
+On August 3, the Government of Alberta announced an additional $189 million for rebuilding and disaster response in the Slave Lake area.
 The funding was allocated to: a regional wildfire recovery plan; a disaster recovery program for the town, the municipal district, the Hamlet of Red Earth Creek, the Gift Lake Metis Settlement, and numerous nearby First Nations reserves; and an interim housing project to accommodate 350 interim homes for displaced residents and families of the town and the municipal district.

 On September 14, a second benefit concert, headlined by Paul Brandt and featuring High Valley, was held at the Winspear Centre in Edmonton.
 Proceeds from the concert went to replacing the books at the Slave Lake Regional Library and a project in Haiti.